00aka/Owen_BlueStampPortfolio/index.md

   BTSerial.write(Serial.read());
 }
 // To set them to be connected, enter AT+UART=1 on the "master" bluetooth module, and enter AT+UART=0 on the "slave" bluetooth module
+// Remember to put the EN pin into the 3.3v, and it will be in AT mode if the led on the module is blinking slowly.
 ```

 # Bill of Materials